prityushsingh/mukh/README.md

 Mukh (मुख, meaning "face" in Sanskrit) is a comprehensive face analysis library that provides unified APIs for various face-related tasks.
 It simplifies the process of working with multiple face analysis models through a consistent interface.

 ## Features
-- 🥸 **Ensemble DeepFake Detector** The first python package featuring an Ensemble DeepFake Detector
+- 🥸 **DeepFake Detector:** First python package featuring an Ensemble of multiple models
-- 🎯 **Unified API**: Single, consistent interface for multiple face analysis tasks
+- 🎯 **Unified API**: Single, consistent API for multiple face analysis tasks like face detection and reenactment
 - 🔄 **Model Flexibility**: Support for multiple models per task
 - 🛠️ **Custom Pipelines**: Optimized preprocessing and model combinations